 Plant-based whole foods remove toxins from the body by promoting digestion and providing an abundance of antioxidant-rich ingredients in one hit.
-Add a scoop of 180 Nutrition greens powder to your smoothie each day to get a daily dose of the following detoxing ingredients: – barleygrass, wheatgrass, alfalfa, broccoli, spinach, blueberry, acai berry, goji berry, spirulina, chlorella, and kelp.
+Add a scoop of 180 Nutrition Organic Greens Plus powder to your smoothie each day to get a daily dose of the following detoxing ingredients: – barleygrass, wheatgrass, alfalfa, broccoli, spinach, blueberry, acai berry, goji berry, spirulina, chlorella, and kelp.

 One of the most basic detox methods that some people are still missing out on is consuming their recommended intake of water.
 It doesn’t get any cheaper or any easier than this!